SaskTel Internet Review 2026: Plans, Fibre, Pros & Cons

 interNET Plans (DSL, where fibre is not available)

-If infiNET is not available at your address, SaskTel offers DSL-based interNET plans.
-These are significantly slower but still include unlimited data.
+If infiNET is not available at your address, SaskTel offers DSL-based interNET and interNET Extended plans.
+These plans include unlimited usage, but they are much slower than fibre, especially for uploads.

 🔎 SaskTel Plan Picker